Pylons/pyramid/docs/narr/install.rst

 It's useful to use a Python that *isn't* the "system" Python to develop your software (the authors of BFG never use the system Python to run BFG; always a self-compiled one).
-Often the "system" Python is compiled with options that aren't optimal for web development, or they have
+Often the "system" Python is compiled with options that aren't optimal for web development.

 To compile software on your UNIX system, typically you need development tools.
 Often these can be installed via the package